slerman12/Help-me/3-Disproof.md

 > "Please provide evidence of research (not thesis-formatting) advice that was provided and not followed."

 None of them provided any evidence of anything, or replied for that matter.
+They made an exceptionally untrue accusation.
+It's not even funny how much I followed research advice and did what was told.

 ### Email: 10/31/2023